 The Centers for Disease Control and Prevention are facilitating a national surveillance system entitled the National Violent Death Reporting System (NVDRS) to merge uniform violent death data from all states.
-Kentucky is one of 42 NVDRS states, districts and territories.
-Click this link to view map.
+In 2018, NVDRS expanded to all 50 states, Puerto Rico, and the District of Columbia.
+Kentucky was funded in 2004 and started to collect violent death data in 2005.
+For more information on the NVDRS please visit National Violent Death Reporting System (NVDRS).

 The Kentucky Violent Death Reporting System (KYVDRS) addresses the need for accurate surveillance and data analysis by combining data from death certificates, coroner/medical examiner reports, police reports, crime laboratory reports, toxicology reports, and child fatality review team reports.
 Click the following link to view the KYVDRS data flow chart.

 By carefully examining the data, we learn who, what, when, where, and why these events occur.
 Populations may then be identified and targeted for interventions.